luizzan/zombie_cluster_test/README.md

 # zombie_cluster_test

-This project is the result of a test I had to pass after applying to a position of Data Scientist at Machine Learning consulting company in 2017.
+This project is the result of a test I had to pass after applying to a position of Data Scientist at a Machine Learning consulting company in 2017.

 ## The test - as provided by the company

-Briefly, the task has two parts:
+Briefly, the task has two parts:<br>
-(1) soft-skills part: imagine we have three projects to do now, how will you manage work in our team?
+(1) soft-skills part: imagine we have three projects to do now, how will you manage work in our team?<br>
 (2) technical part: solve one of the tasks.

-Here are details:
+Here are the details:

 ### 1. You are a manager.